Empress Nexus Venus

-Empress Nexus Venus (エンプレス・ネクサス・ヴィーナス, En puresu Nekusasu vu~īnasu) (often stylized as ExV), formerly known as Club Venus (クラブ・ヴィーナス, Kurabu~Vīnasu), is a Japanese professional wrestling stable currently performing in World Wonder Ring Stardom.
-The stable is led by Maika, and features Hanako, Xena, Waka Tsukiyama and Rian.
+Empress Nexus Venus (エンプレス・ネクサス・ヴィーナス, En puresu Nekusasu vu~īnasu) (often stylized as ExV), formerly known as Club Venus (クラブ・ヴィーナス, Kurabu~Vīnasu), was a Japanese professional wrestling stable in World Wonder Ring Stardom.
+The stable was finally led by Maika, and also consisted of Hanako, Xena, Waka Tsukiyama and Rian.

 History

 Cosmic Angels sub-unit (2022–2023)

 At Dream Queendom 2, the returning Xia Brookside and the debutant Mariah May accompanied Mina Shirakawa to the ring for her match.
 Shirakawa and her Cosmic Angels stablemate Unagi Sayaka went on to defeat Donna Del Mondo (Mai Sakurai and Thekla) in tag team competition.
 Following the match, Shirakawa slapped Sayaka and announced the formation of Club Venus, a trio featuring herself, Brookside and May.
 Shirakawa later confirmed that Club Venus was a sub-unit of Cosmic Angels.
 Club Venus announced themselves as the mystery team that would compete in the Triangle Derby I. They participated in the Red Triangle Block of the tournament and scored a total of eight points, which was not enough to reach the finals.

-At New Blood 7 on January 20, 2023, Brookside and May participated in the inaugural New Blood Tag Team Championship tournament, in which they lost to Karma and Starlight Kid in the quarterfinals.
-Brookside returned to England after wrestling in her final Stardom match on January 29, which meant she could no longer participate as a member of Club Venus.
+At New Blood 7 on 20 January 2023, Brookside and May participated in the inaugural New Blood Tag Team Championship tournament, in which they lost to Karma and Starlight Kid in the quarterfinals.
+Brookside returned to England after wrestling in her final Stardom match on 29 January, which meant she could no longer participate as a member of Club Venus.
 May and Shirakawa participated in the 2023 Cinderella Tournament.
-On the first night of the tournament on March 26, Xena was revealed as Club Venus' newest member before she defeated Hina in the first round.
+On the first night of the tournament on 26 March, Xena was revealed as Club Venus' newest member before she defeated Hina in the first round.
 Xena performed the best out of the Club Venus members by reaching the quarterfinals, where she lost to Mirai.
-On April 6, May and Xena were scheduled to team up with a mystery partner to face Stars (Hanan, Koguma and Saya Iida).
+On 6 April, May and Xena were scheduled to team up with a mystery partner to face Stars (Hanan, Koguma and Saya Iida).
 On the day of the event, the mystery partner was revealed to be Jessie, formerly known as Jessi Kamea in NXT and Jessie Elaban in the independent circuit.
 Jessie, May and Xena ended up winning the match.